 User and device provisioning

-Provisioning Android for Work involves setting up end-user identities and devices so that they function properly in the Android for Work environment.
+Provisioning users and devices for Android involves setting up end-user identities and devices so that they function properly within an enterprise environment.

 EMMs, enterprise customers, OEMs, and app developers each have provisioning tasks to complete at different times.
 This section focuses on the provisioning tasks for you as an EMM.